Understanding and Reducing Email Bounce Rates

 • Recipient server blocked you

-These should be removed from your immediately.
+These should be removed from your contact list immediately.

 2. Soft Bounces (Temporary Failures)